icopy-site/awesome/docs/awesome/awesome-selfhosted.md

 - [SourceBans++](https://sbpp.github.io) - Admin, ban, and communication management system for games running on the Source engine. ([Source Code](https://github.com/sbpp/sourcebans-pp)) `CC-BY-SA-4.0` `PHP`
 - [Teeworlds](https://www.teeworlds.com) - Open source 2D retro multiplayer shooter. ([Source Code](https://github.com/teeworlds/teeworlds)) `BSD-3-Clause/Other` `C++`
 - [TournamentMango](https://github.com/seiyria/tournamentmango) - TournamentMango is an open source tournament bracket and user management system.
 You can build an archive of players and keep track of all their scores over time as well as their regular characters, games, and aliases. `MIT` `Javascript`
+- [The Battle for Wesnoth](https://github.com/wesnoth/wesnoth) - The Battle for Wesnoth is an Open Source, turn-based tactical strategy game with a high fantasy theme, featuring both singleplayer and online/hotseat multiplayer combat.

 ## Gateways and terminal sharing